 Things to keep in mind before ad budget planning

-- What is your customer lifetime value?
-Depending on your retention rates and the amount of money each customer brings to your business in the long-term perspective, you can determine how much you afford to pay for acquiring new customers.
+- What is your customer's lifetime value?
+Depending on your retention rates and the amount of money each customer brings to your business in the long-term perspective, you can determine how much you afford to pay for acquiring new customers;

 - What are your conversion process and cost-per-acquisition?
 Make sure you have a precise strategy for getting new customers — what tools and channels you are going to use for each step of the funnel?
 How much does it usually cost you to advertise online with these tools?
-Remember that your customer lifetime value should cover these costs.
+Remember that your customer lifetime value should cover these average advertising costs;

 - What is the percentage of your budget that you can spend on marketing?
 The average number for mid-sized companies is 8-10%, but it is always up to you to stretch this number one or another way as long as it covers your business needs.

 How to set your programmatic ad budget?

 All these questions are easy to answer once you have all the necessary data from your previous marketing campaigns.